 The world was shaken by the quick spread of Coronavirus disease.
 Many countries implement dramatic restrictions on the movement of people and goods to slow down the epidemic.
-The situation in African countries is still not as severe as in Europe and Asia.
-As of March 18, 2020, the following African countries reported Coronavirus cases (Please note that the majority of these countries have less than 10 confirmed cases):

 Relationship between China and Sub-Saharan African countries will be greatly affected by the epidemic